McNobby/Auto-Logger/README.md

 # Auto-Logger
-A discord bot that performs moderating tasks and logs them.
-All in a beautiful way.
-Developed by Teodore Bøe and Jack Sweeney.
+Developed by Jack Sweeney and Teodore Bøe.
+A moderation bot that logs and performs commands.